theopn/my-tex-template/README.md

 # My Tex Template

 This is the LaTeX homework template that I use for my schoolwork.
-My primary use for
+My primary use for this template is:

-1. CS, algorithms
+1. Analysis of algorithms and other cs related works
-2. Linear algebra, math
+2. Linear algebra and other mathematical proofs
-3. Propositional Logic Proofs: As a CS and philosophy double major, I have taken and will take number of discrete math/logic classes.
+3. Logic, discrete math, and other philosophical works

+## How to Use the Template

 # Clean Linear Algebra HW Template
 A simple and cLeAn hw template for linear algebra homework